lucky001118/JSP_-_Servlet/README.md

-Here’s a sample `README.md` file for your JSP and Servlet Git repository:

----

 # JSP and Servlet Learning Repository

 This repository contains code and projects developed during my learning journey with **Java Server Pages (JSP)** and **Servlets**.
 These files demonstrate fundamental and advanced concepts of web development using Java-based technologies.